 Four Baßposaune Concertos from the Early Romantic Era 1820-1830: A Review

 Four Baßposaune Concertos from the Early Romantic Era 1820-1830.
 Aldo Caterina, baßposaune; Giovanni Sabella, piano.
-2021 Presto Classical DVC00199, 49 minutes.
+2021 Presto Classical DVC00199, 2021.
+Compact disc and digital media, 49 minutes.
 Concertino with Variations for Bass Trombone, Carl Heinrich Meyer; Concertino for Bass Trombone, Friedrich Belcke; Concertino for Bass Trombone, Christian Gottlieb Müller; Praeludium, Chorale Variations, and Fugue, Johann Immanuel Müller.

 Over the past fifty years, period performance practice ensembles have become commonplace.
 Period performance practice solo recording have, as well, become fairly common on most strings and woodwinds, with trumpet and horn recordings being far less common.
 Caterina's recording of early Romantic works for bass trombone on a period instrument is excellent in both concept and execution.
 His tone throughout the recording is clear and compact, though brighter than what most performers think of as a bass trombone timbre.
 His technical work is very good, though a few passages seem inhibited by the instrument itself as the lower register seems a bit tight.
 In spite of the instrument's limitations for low register due to the bore of the instrument being far smaller than what would be considered a bass trombone in the 21st century, his flexibility, tone, and articulations in the low register are quite good.
 Intonation, articulation, and interval accuracy are excellent, and his flexibility from F2 to F4 is beyond reproach.